thatmlopsguy/remote-pt/.github/ISSUE_TEMPLATE/add-new-company.md

 I validate the following:

-- [ ] The company listed hires in Spain, without requiring employees to become freelancers/self-employed/autónomos.
-The company hires with a legal entity in Spain, uses an employer of record, or other means.
+- [ ] The company listed hires in Portugal, without requiring employees to become freelancers/self-employed.
+The company hires with a legal entity in Portugal, uses an employer of record, or other means.
-- [ ] The company offers fully remote positions, where the employee must not visit an office regularly and can work from anywhere in Spain.
+- [ ] The company offers fully remote positions, where the employee must not visit an office regularly and can work from anywhere in Portugal.
 Some occasional travel is OK.
 - [ ] The URL provided shows a list of positions **at any time**.
 - [ ] I tag the offer adequately by choosing one of the following tags:
   - [ ] All offers are remote